-And then, you wait.
 A few times a day, give the tray a good spritzing with water.
-And if you see some of your microgreens growing in an irregular pattern, try rotating your tray every few days.
+And if you see some of your microgreens growing in an irregular pattern, try rotating your tray every few days so all sides get equal access to the light.
 The seeds closer to the light (this is especially true in a sunny window) might grow faster than the ones further away.

 After about three days, you’ll see some seeds germinating.
-You’ll see two little circular leaves pop up—those are called the cotyledon—they are the extra food reserves for the seed to keep germinating.
+Two little circular leaves will pop up first—those are called the cotyledon—they are the extra food reserves for the seed to keep germinating.

 And then after a little over a week, you’ll have a whole tray full of beautiful microgreens.
 You can choose to harvest at any point after the true leaves show up.

 I normally let mine go until about the 10 day mark, when the greens are about two inches tall.

 You can harvest in one of two ways.
 First option: you can pull out the greens and shake off the extra soil.
 You’ll need the soil to be extra dry to do it properly, so stop watering a few days before you’re going to harvest.
 Then, on harvest day, pull up the greens, and shake off the excess soil.
 Depending on the type of green, it can be tricky to get every ounce of soil out.
 This isn’t my favorite way to harvest.

 My preferred method of harvesting is to clip the microgreens with sharp kitchen scissors just above the soil line.
 You lose some of the plant, but it saves a lot of soil-removal headaches.